BartlomiejSkwara/fundraising/README.md

 ### Issues with used port
 By default, application runs  on port 8080 so if the running process fails make sure that it is not in use.
-If You want to it is possible to change the used port in following ways:
+It is possible to change the used port in following ways:

 For spring:boot run:
 ```